 The IRQs indicated as blank usage in this table are available for use by any adapter card.
-Those marked with an asterisk () may be reconfigured by changing the jumper settings on the system support card.
+The Ethernet port is software configured.
+See Configuring the Ethernet Interface on page 68 for more information.
+Those marked with an asterisk () may be reconfigured by changing the jumper settings on the System Support card.
 Changing jumpers requires you to also change the operating software.
 You should only make these changes after consulting the CTC Product Technical Support department.